Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 05.23.41 UTC
+- WIB: Senin, 30 September 2024 06.22.13 UTC
-- WITA: Senin, 30 September 2024 06.23.41 UTC
+- WITA: Senin, 30 September 2024 07.22.13 UTC
-- WIT: Senin, 30 September 2024 07.23.41 UTC
+- WIT: Senin, 30 September 2024 08.22.13 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology